All Episodes

 One budget creates $63,000 in debt per household.

-If as an aside, President Obama's budget is spending wealth created by people not even born yet.
+As an aside, President Obama's budget is spending wealth created by people not even born yet.

-Sixty-three thousand dollars in household debt per household.
+$63,000 in household debt per household.

-The Republican budget creates twenty-three thousand dollars less.
+The Republican budget creates $23,000 less.

-One budget raises taxes by 1.4 trillion dollars.
+One budget raises taxes by $1.4 trillion.

-The other avoids all tax increases, and even simplifies the tax code.
+The other avoids all tax increases and even simplifies the tax code.

 One budget does nothing to address the unsustainable costs of Social Security and Medicare.